Skip to main content

 • What’s out of scope – any modalities or approaches you’re not interested in.

-• Stages of development – which clinical stage of developments or TRLs are you open to?
+• Stages of development – which clinical stage of development or TRLs are you open to?
 Should any specific validation be achieved?
-(E.g. proof of concept achieved, or in vivo validated.)
+(E.g., proof of concept achieved, or in vivo validated.)

 • Incentives for potential partners to submit – what's on offer?
-E.g. funded collaborations, in-licensing.
-This is particularly important if there is a submission form to fill out too (see next question), to justify effort to engage vs. potential reward.
+E.g., funded collaborations, in-licensing.
+This is particularly important if there is a submission form to fill out too (see next question), to justify the effort to engage vs. the potential reward.

-• Are there any restrictions which would make you unable to partner (E.g. specific regions, types of organisation)?
+• Are there any restrictions that would make you unable to partner (E.g., specific regions, types of organisation)?

-Overall, the campaign interests should be detailed but concise - no longer than one page.
+Overall, the network call interests should be detailed but concise, no longer than one page.

 Should I attach any files?

 This is not mandatory; however, you can attach any relevant files that you’d like potential submitters to see.
-E.g. further information about the campaign interests in a document or slide deck, or a blank submission form that you’d like submitters to complete (this is not made mandatory for submitters).
+E.g., further information about the network call interests in a document or slide deck, or a blank submission form that you’d like submitters to complete (this is not made mandatory for submitters).

 Which opportunity types should you seek?